 History of the Turkish Kangal Dog

-This extraordinary breed originated from Turkey, in the Kangal province.
-In their native country they’re known as “Karabash”, meaning “black head” in Turkish.
-There are only three standard breed colours accepted by the British Kennel Club: Cream, dun and fawn.
-The Kangal must always have a black mask.
+This extraordinary breed originated in Turkey, in the Kangal province.
+In their native country, they're known as "Karabash", meaning "black head" in Turkish.
+Three standard breed colours are accepted by the British Kennel Club: Cream, dun, and fawn.
+Therefore, the Kangal must always have a black mask.

 This dog was bred as a herder and guardian of sheep flocks.
-They were bred to live with shepherd and livestock and scare away or kill marauding wolves and other predators.
+They were born to live with shepherds and livestock and scare away or kill marauding wolves and other predators.
 Their size is probably already doing half the job, as a male dog can stand at up to 80cm at the withers.
-There is most definitely bigger Kangals but they were less suitable for the job as a sheep herder.
+There are most definitely bigger Kangals, but they were less suitable for the job as a sheep herder.

-The nomadic life made the Kangal hardy and agile as they had to live outdoors and travel great distances in hot summers as well as sub-zero winters.
-This led to a very agile and fast breed.
+The nomadic life made the Kangal hardy and agile as they had to live outdoors and travel great distances in hot summers and sub-zero winters.
+This led to an exquisite and fast breed.
 The Kangal has sighthound influence which contributed to their agility.
-Being bred to survive in rural areas and vast surroundings, they’re perfectly adapted to withstand the toughest weather conditions.
+Being bred to survive in rural areas and vast surroundings, they're perfectly adapted to withstand the harshest weather conditions.

 Certain molosser breeds with strong guarding instincts have been chosen to perfect this dog over centuries and make the Kangals what they are today.

-This can be a touchy subject for some and a very confusing one as both breeds come from the same lineage.
-Some countries, like the AKC don’t distinguish between the two.
-Within Turkey however, they’re two different dogs.
-The Kangal comes from the Kangal province whilst the Anatolian Shepherd can be from a very wide region.
-The Kangal is on average a bit larger and heavier.
+This can be a touchy subject for some, and a very confusing one as both breeds come from the same lineage.
+Some countries, like the AKC, don't distinguish between the two.
+Within Turkey, however, they're two different dogs.
+The Kangal comes from the Kangal province, whilst the Anatolian Shepherd can be from a broad region.
+The Kangal is, on average, a bit larger and heavier.
 The main difference is seen in their coat colours and appearance.

-Now that we have a good idea of the breeding history, lets have a look what your life would look like with a Kangal.
+Now that we have a good idea of the breeding history let's look at your life with a Kangal.

 What is it like to live with a Turkish Kangal?

-One thing you can never forget when owning a Kangal is that they’re a speciality breed.
-They have a strong defensive guarding behaviour ingrained in them.
+You can never forget when owning a Kangal is that they’re a speciality breed.
+They have a solid defensive guarding behaviour ingrained in them.
 Calm and collected when trotting with the life stock but watchful and animated as soon as they spot a threat.

-These dogs were the answer to a specific problem of the shepherds in the vast herding regions and perfected over centuries.
-Once they spot danger, their tail will go up high, they will bark or growl and stand ready.
-If the foe is silly enough to not take the warning posture serious, they will run and can attack.
+These dogs were the answer to a specific problem of the shepherds in the vast herding regions and were perfected over centuries.
+Once they spot danger, their tail will go up high; they will bark or growl and stand ready.
+If the foe is foolish enough not to take the warning posture serious, they will run and can attack.

-Other dogs love pleasing their hooman friend, but Kangals are differently build.
+Other dogs love pleasing their hooman friend, but Kangals are differently built.
 They exist to protect, not to please.

-Training is hard and requires consistency, firmness, and leader pack qualities.
-It’s a difficult dog to handle for a novice dog owner.
-Many owners joke, that if you get a Kangal to successfully recall consistently, then you’ll be the first.
+Training is complex and requires consistency, firmness, and leader pack qualities.
+It's a difficult dog to handle for a novice dog owner.
+Many owners joke that you'll be the first if you get a Kangal to successfully recall consistently.

 Kangals tend to be good with people.
-If you’re a good pack leader, they will trust your judgement and not be unkind towards people entering your home.
-They might remain aloof and watchful but will show their people-orientated side.
+If you're a good pack leader, they will trust your judgement and not be unkind towards people entering your home.
+On the other hand, they might remain aloof and watchful but will show their people-orientated side.
 Polite, respectful and calm is the dog you would get in these situations.
 But you will never be able to take the watchdog fully out of this breed.
-Once they have bonded with their flock or family, they will always make sure that you’re protected.
+Once they have bonded with their flock or family, they will always make sure that you're protected.

-Early socialisation with other dogs and many different people will determine how your Kangal will respond to strangers and meeting new people.
-They’re friendly and like to be petted but will probably always keep their guard up and the eyes peeled on their family.
+Early socialisation with other dogs and many different people will determine how your Kangal responds to strangers and meets new people.
+They're friendly and like to be petted but will probably always keep their guard up and their eyes peeled on their family.
 This is one of the breeds where socialisation from a young age is crucial for success.
-Due to their strength and size, a Kangal on the loose can result in a dangerous situation.
+However, due to their strength and size, a Kangal on the loose can result in a dangerous situation.

-Kangals shouldn’t be walked off lead especially if there is an area where you walk them on a regular basis.
-After a while they might claim the local dog park as “their” area to patrol and can become aggressive towards other dogs if they feel disrespected.
-Selective hearing and stubbornness are a quite common trait in Kangals.
-To avoid confrontation, its better to always walk with a leashed Kangal.
+Kangals shouldn't be walked off lead, especially if there is an area where you walk them regularly.
+After a while, they might claim the local dog park as "their" area to patrol and can become aggressive towards other dogs if they feel disrespected.
+Selective hearing and stubbornness are pretty common traits in Kangals.
+To avoid confrontation, it's better to always walk with a leashed Kangal.

 Having the unreserved love from your Kangal will be the greatest gift.
 They're affectionate and very loyal dogs who won't do half things.
 They don't need attention 24/7 like a Golden Retriever or Labrador.
 If you have life stock to protect, this is the dog breed for you.

 Some articles might say that Kangals are not suitable for young children.
-But again this all comes down to socialisation.
-Kangals are known to sometimes even nurture lamb.
-With the right training, they will excel as companion dog and watch dog.
+But again, this all comes down to socialisation.
+Kangals are known sometimes even to nurture lamb.
+They will excel as companion dogs and watch dogs with the proper training.
 But these dogs are certainly not for the faint-hearted dog lover.